himselfv/jet-tool/Providers.md

 The tool auto-selects the best available provider.
 It prefers Jet.OLEDB.4.0 for MDB files (for compatibility) and ACE.OLEDB.12.0 for ACCDB, but will fall back to other versions if needed.

-To override this, pass `--oledb-eng [provider id]` (IDs listed above).
+To override this, pass `--oledb-eng [provider id]` (IDs are listed above).
 You may pass unrelated OLEDB providers if you're adventurous, but some features will not work.

 #### ACE OLEDB bitness confusion